-For loudspeakers referring to GLL-based speaker models, the drive level is automatically maximized on the basis of the spectral shape of the signal so that the maximum input voltage (MIV) of the loudspeaker is reached.
-The resulting output SPL may be higher or lower depending on the type of input signal. • For loudspeakers referring to proprietary, DLL-based speaker models, it is not possible for the software to determine the MIV.
+• For loudspeakers referring to GLL-based speaker models, the drive level is automatically maximized on the basis of the spectral shape of the signal so that the maximum input voltage (MIV) of the loudspeaker is reached.
+The resulting output SPL may be higher or lower depending on the type of input signal.
+This consideration also includes the internal filter settings of the loudspeaker as well as any filters defined directly at the loudspeaker inputs.

+• For loudspeakers referring to proprietary, DLL-based speaker models, it is not possible for the software to determine the MIV.
 The input signal is therefore applied as a relative spectrum where the maximum is 0 dB.
 All other bands are attenuated, accordingly.
 Choosing a signal different from pink noise will result in an equal or lower broadband output SPL.